-The current prices and Government incentives simply won't last as the supply and demand factors kick in and demand continues to extend its lead on our supply, causing further increases in rents and house prices.
+The current prices and Government incentives simply won't last as the supply and demand factors kick in and demand continues to extend its lead on our supply, causing further increases in house and land packages perth prices.

 Our mission at First Home Buyers Direct is to help aspiring homeowners achieve their goal of home ownership.
 Our team is fully versed in Finance, Design and Housing Sustainability.
 We also have our exclusive Simsai Assist Package that offers up to $10,000 in Finance Assistance & Debt Consolidation.